 Who’s it For?

 Everyone!
-The week offers a varied programme including folk dance, music and song, and all levels of experience are welcome to come and join a fun and sociable winter folk break.
+The week offers a varied programme including folk dance, music and song, games, quizzes and fun, and all levels of experience are welcome to come and join a fun and sociable winter folk break.
 Bring instruments if you have them and would like to play.

 Sue Irving began playing folk fiddle and participating in folk dancing in Worcestershire, towards the end of her career in education.
 Happily, Sue can now enjoy a second career in the world of folk music, putting her sense of merriment and imagination into helping run and participate in folk events, as well as playing with her local bands for dances.
 Sue has been a frequent guest at Halsway, often on courses run by Dampier’s Round and Madeleine Smith caller, so is delighted to be a member of the team for this year’s Winter Warmer.